inventwo/custom-zigbee/README.md

 I have currently connected several DS18B20 sensors and a wired reed contact to the CC2531 and successfully integrated them into Zigbee2mqtt.

-If you have any questions or suggestions, just open an issue.
+If you have any questions or suggestions, just open an issue <i>(also in German - gern auch in deutsch)</i>.